altocodenl/TODIS/readme.md

               bar 1
 ```

-Sorted sets can be represented with a list of hashes.
+Sorted sets can be represented with a list of hashes, each containing a score and a value.

 ```
 "sorted set" 1 score 1000